 3. Determine Your Business Type

 One important aspect of any new business is ensuring your tax and legal requirements are fulfilled before you start operating.
 This means understanding your tax obligations and potentially registering your business.
-If you’re unsure, be sure to consult a local small business advisor, as these rules and regulations vary by location.
+If you’re not sure, you can consult with a local small business advisor.
+These rules and regulations vary by location.

 If you're thinking of sticking with private tutoring, it's likely that you'll only need to set yourself up as a sole proprietorship.
 That's pretty simple and straightforward, and you won't have to deal with a lot of paperwork or big fees.
 However, one thing to keep in mind is that when you're a sole proprietor, your personal finances and business finances can get mixed together, which can make things a bit tricky come tax time.